Controlling Sessions

 site a new, valid session has to be created, usually through a re-login.

-Tomcat has pluggable session Manager
+Tomcat has pluggable session Managers that handle the

 to save and load sessions.
-Not every Manager
+Not every Manager uses a

-to persist sessions; it is an implementation
+Store to persist sessions; it is an implementation

-option to use the Store
+option to use the Store interface in order to provide

-s will implement some kind of persistent storage for their sessions,
+pluggable session store capabilities.
+Robust session Managers will implement some kind of persistent storage for their sessions,

-regardless of whether they use the Store
+regardless of whether they use the Store interface.

-implementation works in a similar
+Specifying a Manager implementation works in a similar

-fashion to specifying a Realm
+fashion to specifying a Realm:

 <Manager className="some.manager.implementation.className" customAttribute1="some custom value" customAttribute2="some other custom ...